Ring in 2024 with meditation, merriment, and meaningful conversations!

 Feel More Connected

-We’ll offer your teen tools to open their heart + connect more deeply with themselves – and with you!
+We’ll offer your teen tools to open their heart, deepen their sense of self-compassion, and connect more deeply with themselves – and with you!

-Let your teen develop meaningful relationships in a community where they’ll be accepted for who they are.
+Your teen will develop meaningful relationships in a community of peers and mindfulness teachers alike, where they’ll be accepted for who they are.

-You don’t have to provide for every aspect of your kid’s mental + emotional well-being.
-Let us do the work!
+You don’t have to provide for every aspect of your teen’s mental and emotional well-being.
+The mindulness practices your teen learns on retreat can offer additional support!

 Peace of Mind